 But then Robert Downey Jr arrived in 2009 and reinvented Sherlock film franchise with sexual innuendo and some - purely character driven - nudity.
 This version of Sherlock heralded other significant changes.
 New plot twists and CGI enhanced, action packed adventure.
 Sherlock was funny, self-destructive, a man child.
 He could be emotional and Watson was his intelligent equal.
 And they both had enormous...

 Suddenly, this was Sherlock.
 The television series followed suit.
 BBC's Sherlock (Benedict Cumberbatch), as well as CBS' Elementary (Johnny Lee Miller) both use the same characterization.
 But the change wasn't as sudden as you might think.
 How did Sherlock of yesteryear, become Sherlock the surprise success story?
 Let's take a look at his evolution...

-In this film Sherlock is played by Basil Rathbone who performed in fourteen films and many more radio shows.
+In this film Sherlock is played by Basil Rathbone who performed the character in fourteen films and many more radio shows.